 Recently a reader asked me a GREAT question about how to adopt a natural beauty routine.
 I know it might seem overwhelming at first– but this is about all about baby steps and gradually getting those toxins out of your routine.
 I mean, did you know that when a product lists “fragrance” on the label it essential means “hidden chemicals”?
-Basically that means it could include any number of over 3,000 chemicals used in the fragrance industry?
+Basically, that means it could include any number of over 3,000 chemicals used in the fragrance industry?
 YIKES!

-One of the best ways to get started (and how I did) was to invest in a premium essential oil starter kit (that I got at wholesale), so you can familiarize yourself with the 11 most common essential oils and learn how start using them in your home (to replace toxic products!).
-Over time these DIY products crowded out the ones with not-so-pretty ingredient lists, and the rest is history!
+One of the best ways to get started (and how I did) was to invest in a premium essential oil starter kit (that I got at wholesale), so you can familiarize yourself with the 11 most common essential oils and learn how to start using them in your home (to replace toxic products!).
+Over time, these DIY products crowded out the ones with not-so-pretty ingredient lists, and the rest is history!
 So read, bookmark, learn and be inspired from these amazing bloggers about how to green your beauty routine!
 PS–I also have a Facebook group you can join if you want more natural tips!

 1) Be prepared

 How can you get started with a natural routine if you don’t have essential supplies on hand?
 No one wants to have to go to the store every time they see a new recipe or great beauty tip (talk about an inspiration killer!).
 The following staples I find essential for making a transition such as this!